LT New LOGO

 Must see

 The Titanic certainly proved to be sinkable, but not so Titanique.
-Freshly christened with the Olivier for Best New Entertainment or Comedy Play, this bonkers musical carries on full steam ahead – extending its run until January 2026.
+With an Olivier under its belt for Best New Entertainment or Comedy Play (as well as Tony nominations galore on the other side of the pond), this bonkers musical carries on full steam ahead.
 Described as “a big queer cabaret with renegade energy”, Titanique takes the music of Celine Dion and slathers it over a camp skewering of James Cameron’s Oscar-winning film.

 Book Titanique tickets on LondonTheatre.co.uk